 I do not want to live in this paralysis any longer.

-God has given me the choice: Open the door and let fear consume my life, or close the door to fear and begin to walk more fully by faith.
+God has given me the choice: Open the door and let fear consume my life, or close the door, turn my back on fear, and begin to walk more fully by faith.